 Prior Coursework

-With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree or earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of graduate coursework from other institutions.
+Coursework earned ten years or more prior to admission to a master's or doctoral degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison Special student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison Special student.
+However, these credits are not allowed to count toward the 50% graduate coursework minimum unless numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation is a warning to a student who is not making satisfactory progress in the Linguistics graduate program.
 Departmental probation for grades or failure to make satisfactory progress lasts for one academic year (two consecutive semesters), while probation for an unsatisfactory prelim paper or unfinished Incompletes lasts for one semester.